arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Configuring the storage account name and account key_

 	>**Note:** This information is available in the **Dashboard** section of your storage account in the Windows Azure Management Portal.
 You used the same settings in Exercise 1, when you deployed and configured the application.
-In that instance, because you were running the application in Windows Azure, you updated the configuration at the Management Portal.

 1. Repeat the previous steps to configure the _Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString_ setting using the same account information.